postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 In this benchmark, PostgresML outperformed Python by a **factor of 8** as well.
 You'll note the same issue happens at 20 clients, and the same mitigation using PgBouncer reduces its impact.
 Meanwhile, Python's latency continues to increase substantially.

 Latency is a good metric to use when describing the performance of an architecture.
-In layman's terms, if I were to use this service, I would expect to get a prediction back in at most this amount of time, irrespective of how many other clients are using it.
+In layman's terms, if I were to use this service, I would get a prediction back in at most this long, irrespective of how many other clients are using it.

 #### Why latency is important

-Latency is important in machine learning services because they are often running as an addition to the main application, and sometimes have to be accessed multiple times during a single HTTP request.
+Latency is important in machine learning services because they are often running as an addition to the main application, and sometimes have to be accessed multiple times during the same HTTP request.

-Let's take the example of an e-commerce website (I felt old writing that, I don't think people use those terms anymore).
+Let's take the example of an e-commerce website.
 A typical storefront wants to show many personalization models concurrently.
-Examples of such models could be "buy it again" (recommendation on what the customer should buy based on their purchase history; sounds like a regression) or "popular in your area" (geographic clustering of customer purchase histories) or "customers like you bought this item" (a nearest neighbour model).
+Examples of such models could include "buy it again" recommendations for recurring purchases (binary classification), or "popular items in your area" (geographic clustering of purchase histories) or "customers like you bought this item" (nearest neighbour model).

 All of these models are important because they have been proven, over time, to be very successful at driving purchases.
-If the inference layer latency is high, the models start to compete for very expensive real estate of the front and checkout pages, and the business has to drop some of them or suffer from slow page loads.
-Hungry customers are impatient: nobody likes a slow app when they are trying to order groceries or dinner.
+If inference latency is high, the models start to compete for very expensive real estate, front page and checkout, and the business has to drop some of them or, more likely, suffer from slow page loads.
+Nobody likes a slow app when they are trying to order groceries or dinner.

-That felt like a long detour through the grocery store.
-Let's get back to engineering.

 ### Memory utilization